Shalev-Lifshitz/MultiAgentVerification/README.md

 # BoN-MAV Illustration

 ![BoN-MAV Multi-Agent Verification](images/bon_mav_multi.jpg)
 *BoN-MAV is one simple implementation of a multi-agent verification algorithm.
-Multiple aspect verifiers checking different aspects of solutions are used to evaluate candidate outputs and the solution with the most approvals is selected.*
+Multiple verifiers, each checking different aspects of solutions, are used to evaluate candidate outputs and the solution with the most approvals is selected.*

 # BibTeX